WANT TO TRAVEL SUSTAINABLY? HERE ARE SOME EASY STEPS TO HELP YOU GET STARTED!

 If you’re looking to start travelling sustainably, I thought I’d make it easier for you with a list of simple tips to help you get started.

 I know that this post might still seem like a lot to absorb, but I encourage you to take it one small step at a time.
-Most of these tips are things that everyone can do, it just takes time to turn them into habits.
+Most of these sustainable travel tips are things that everyone can do, it just takes time to turn them into habits.

 So don’t beat yourself up – just try your best!